vryy/4C/README.md

 > **Note:**  When you see `command |& tee something$(date +%y%m%d%H%M%N).log`, that is just a means of running a command and sending the output both to the screen and to a timestamped log file.
 This is by no means necessary, but if you run into problems, having these timestamped log files can be quite useful in debugging what's gone wrong.

 A build configuration file needs to be passed to the configure script via the command line argument `--config`, as indicated above.
 Configuration files for a bunch of supported system environments are located in `<someBaseDir>/<sourceDir>/buildconfig/`.
+For more information on the provided configuration files please refer to [Configure BACI with correct configuration file](https://gitlab.lrz.de/baci/baci/wikis/Configure-BACI-with-correct-configuration-file).

 #### Build